A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

-\paragraph{Leakage model.} In the device-independent setting, each honest party's device is modelled as a black box, into which the party provides inputs and from which they get outputs to play a non-local game.
+\paragraph{Leakage in parallel DIQKD.} In the parallel device-independent setting, each honest party's device is modelled as a single black box, into which the party provides inputs and from which they get outputs to play several copies of a non-local game.
+The parties may only enter inputs for all $n$ copies of the game at once in this setting, which means there may be arbitrary correlations between the inputs to the $i$-th game and the outputs of the $j$-th game, for any $i, j$.
 Ideally the boxes play $n$ independent copies of the non-local game, although they may do so noisily, i.e., each game is won with probability $\delta$-close to its optimal quantum value.
 For DIQKD, the honest parties are Alice and Bob and we assume their boxes are supplied by the eavesdropper Eve.
 The states and measurements implemented by these boxes may be very far from those corresponding to the two-player non-local game that each of Alice and Bob's boxes ideally play.
 In fact, instead of Alice and Bob sharing an entangled state that is uncorrelated with anything else, Eve may hold a purification of Alice and Bob's state, which we also model as a box.

 As mentioned before, known DIQKD protocols rely on the assumption that Alice and Bob and Eve's boxes do not communicate with each other.
 We relax the assumption in a strong way: we assume Alice, Bob and Eve's boxes can all send classical messages to each other (since they share entanglement, this means they can also effectively exchange quantum states via teleportation) after Alice and Bob have entered their inputs into their boxes and before they receive their outputs.
 The communication between Alice, Bob and Eve's boxes may be arbitrarily interactive: we do not put any bound on the number of rounds of communication, only on the total number of bits communicated.
+Since all the inputs are entered at once, all messages communicated in the parallel leakage model can depend on all the inputs of the device that is leaking the message.